mvuorre/quarto-preprint/README.md

 ### YAML metadata

+In addition to standard [Quarto front matter for scholarly writing](https://quarto.org/docs/authoring/front-matter.html), bibliography files, etc, some  options are passed to the Typst template.

+See also <https://quarto.org/docs/output-formats/typst.html>, where Typst specifics are discussed.

+## Help

-All relevant Quarto YAML metadata options are supported.
-See <https://quarto.org/docs/authoring/front-matter.html> and <https://quarto.org/docs/output-formats/typst.html>.
-Please [submit a reproducible example issue](https://github.com/mvuorre/quarto-preprint/issues) if something isn't working.
+Please submit an [issue](https://github.com/mvuorre/quarto-preprint/issues), optimally with a reproducible example, if something isn't working.
+You can also email Matti.

-See `example.qmd` for common options
+## Contributing

+Yes please.